 The register will show you all the requests that were not processed on time within the selected period.

 You can customize the column layout to more easily navigate a form’s register.
-For instance, you might move the most relevant columns to the top and hide the less important columns from sight.
+For example, you might move the most relevant columns to the top and move less important columns out of sight.

 To do this, go to Columns.